-Coworking is a style of work that involves independent workers or teams using a shared working environment, such as an office.
+Coworking is a style of work that involves independent workers or teams sharing a work space, such as an office building.

-Unlike more traditional office environments, people that use coworking spaces are typically not all employed by the same organisation.
+Unlike a more traditional office environment, the people using a coworking space are typically not all employed by the same organisation.

 Coworking is particularly attractive to startup founders and teams, contractors, freelancers, small business operators and sole traders.
-However, coworking spaces are also increasingly being used by larger corporates, who have recognised the many benefits that can be derived from coworking.
+However, coworking spaces are also increasingly being used by larger organisations that recognise the many benefits of coworking.

 Some of the benefits of coworking include:

 - The flexibility to work where, when and how you want.

 - Reduced operating costs (e.g. no expensive office leases).

 - Synergies from working near or with other business operators and staff.